jaalto/project--emacs-epackage-sources-list/README.rst

-This directory contains the **Yellow Pages** sources list file that lists Emacs extensions that are available in *Distributed Emacs Lisp Package System (DELPS)* or simply *Epackage* format.
+This directory contains the **Yellow Pages** sources list file that lists Emacs extensions that are available in *Distributed Emacs Lisp Package System (DELPS)*, or simply Epackage, format.

-The listed packages use Git Version Control System (DVCS) containers for distribution.
-These epackage repositories, containers, can reside anywhere publicly available.
-Their location is recorded in a **yellow page** file epackage.lst to make them available for users.
+The packages use Git Version Control System (DVCS) containers for distribution.
+These epackage Git repositories can reside anywhere publicly available.
+The repository locations are recorded in the **yellow page** file name ``epackage.lst`` to make them available for users.

 The person who wraps Emacs extensions, or Emacs Lisp add-ons if you wish, into epackages is called the epackage *maintainer*.
 The person